Review of Flank in Brighton

 There’s a new awakening happening amongst foodies – a conscious movement to more sustainable, healthier eating.
 Back in January, I wrote a bit on food trends for the Brighton Indy and I predicted that 2016 would see more people move towards meat-free and meat-reduced diets.
 (If you missed it, you can read it here).

 Last week I went along to meet Tom Griffiths, the Head Chef at Flank Brighton, a pop-up restaurant in the Royal Sovereign pub on Preston Street, catering for the conscience diner through nose-to-tail and plant-based cooking.

-Flank’s menu is anchored by fermented, braised and cured specialties, with creative flavour combinations.
-The focus is on careful cooking with meat, using sous vide techniques (water baths) and BBQd red meat.
+Flank’s menu is anchored by fermented, braised and cured specialities, with creative flavour combinations.
+The focus is on careful cooking with meat, using sous vide techniques (water baths) and barbecued red meat.

 My dining experience was formed through 6 utterly sensational courses, which Tom brought out and talked me through individually.

 We began with the Cured Duck Ham – £4.50, formed from a fried, soft-boiled duck egg and seasoned with mushroom pepper.
 The crumbed shell was crisp and the egg yolk velvety and runny.
 I’d not tried a duck egg before but it’s safe to say it’s far superior to the hen variety being larger and richer in flavour.
 The mushroom pepper added an extra depth to the seasoning and set the whole dish off a treat.